-A YouTube element has been excluded from this version of the text.
-You can view it online here: https://pressbooks.nscc.ca/profbuspractice/?p=41
+One or more interactive elements has been excluded from this version of the text.
+You can view them online here: https://pressbooks.nscc.ca/profbuspractice/?p=41#oembed-2

 An interactive H5P element has been excluded from this version of the text.
 You can view it online here: